How To Grow Thyme Both Indoors

 Growing thyme indoors is really not as hard as you might think.
 In the beginning of planting the first seed this is probably the best way to grow thyme actually.
 There are of course some good guidelines to follow to really maximize the amount you get out.

 I am gonna pretend like we are growing from seeds.
 Then you really want to have a soil that has good drainage.
-This means that the water that you pour over won’t stay still in the ground.
-It will drain out, not suffocate the plant and make the roots rot.
+This means that the water that you pour over won’t stay still in the soil.
+It will drain out and not suffocate the plant and make the roots rot.
 This can simply be achieved by having small holes under whatever you are growing in.

 • Here they will start to germinate and after about 10 – 20 days small outshoots will start being produced.
 Within a month you should see the first signs of life above the surface of the soil.